If you have a specific question about Accessibility that isn’t answered on this page, please feel free to reach out to us at info@skirtsafire.com!

 There is a slight lipped incline into the theatre space with tiny ramps to cover the lip and hi-vis orange paint strips marking the lip.
 People with mobility aids wheel up to the first row and sit where they can.

-All chairs have cushioning, can move and do not have arms.
+The front row of chairs have cushioning, can move and do not have arms.
 They are wider than average.
+There will be a few chairs with arms available.
+The rest of the seating are hard folding chairs.

 In the bathrooms, there is a larger stall in each gender-neutral bathroom that is larger and has grab bars.
 One of the toilet doors opens into the space (accessible only to smaller mobility aids), the other opens outwards.